Africa’s Little Five Animals

 The Ant Lion

-If you spend just ten minutes in the African bush looking down at the ground beneath your feet, you're bound to see at least one tiny ant lion trap.
-They're concial depressions in the sand, made by the burrowing ant lion.
+If you spend just ten minutes in the African bush looking down at the ground beneath your feet, you're bound to see at least one tiny ant-lion trap.
+They're conical depressions in the sand, made by the burrowing ant lion.
 Unsuspecting ants fall into these 'traps' and bam!
 Ant lion lunch.

 While it isn't clear where the name comes from, it is thought to be because of their ferocious hunting skills (of ants).
 The stage of this insect's life when the name applies, is its larval stage.